liugangcode/torch-molecule/docs/source/index.rst

 torch-molecule documentation
 ============================

-Welcome to the torch-molecule. torch-molecule is an actively developed package designed to facilitate molecular discovery through deep learning.
+Welcome to the torch-molecule. torch-molecule is a deep learning package designed for molecular discovery.

 It offers a user-friendly interface similar to `sklearn`, and includes model checkpoints for efficient deployment and benchmarking across various molecular tasks.
 The package currently focuses on three main components: